Medically reviewed by C.H. Weaver M.D. Medical editor 7/2021

 Chemotherapy may be used in combination with surgery.
 When chemotherapy is given before surgery it is referred to as neoadjuvant chemotherapy.
 The goal of neoadjuvant chemotherapy is to shrink the cancer before it is surgically removed.
 If the chemotherapy is given after surgery, it is referred to as adjuvant chemotherapy.
 The goal of adjuvant chemotherapy is to kill any cancer cells left in the body after surgery.
 Regardless of whether it is given before or after surgery, chemotherapy will still be administered in cycles that depend on the type of cancer and which drug or combination of drugs.

-You will receive chemotherapy that is best suited to achieve your goals of therapy.
+You will receive therapy that is best suited to achieve your goals of treatment.
 When selecting a treatment or treatments, your doctor will consider:

 - Your diagnosis